Linuxfabrik/lfops/roles/wordpress/README.md

 `wordpress__plugins`

 * List of WordPress plugin slugs.
-To get a list of already installed plugins, use the WordPress CLI `sudo -u apache /usr/local/bin/wp plugin list --status=active`.
+To get a list of already installed plugins and whether they are active, use the WordPress CLI `sudo -u apache /usr/local/bin/wp plugin list`.
 * Type: List of dictionaries.
 * Default: `[]`
 * Subkeys:

+    * `enabled`:

+        * Optional.
+Activates the plugin (`true`) or keeps it installed but deactivated (`false`).
+With `false`, `name` has to be the plugin slug, since WP-CLI cannot deactivate a plugin by the path or URL of its zip file.
+        * Type: Bool.
+        * Default: `true`

     * `name`: